Madera Station Relocation Project

 The Madera HSR Station Project is being implemented in three phases:

-Phase 1 (Relocated Madera San Joaquins Station) - Final design is nearly completed, the right-of-way needed has been secured, construction is expected to begin early 2024, and the Relocated San Joaquins Madera Station along Avenue 12 is expected to be operational by mid-2025.
+Phase 1 (Relocated Madera San Joaquins Station) -Final design is completed, the right-of-way needed has been secured, construction is expected to begin in 2025 for the Relocated San Joaquins Madera Station along Avenue 12.

 Phase 2 (Madera HSR Station for Early Operating Segment (EOS) - Madera HSR implements the improvements needed for the Madera HSR Station to be served as part of HSR Early Operating Segment (EOS) between Merced and Bakersfield.
 Phase 2 is critical for Madera County since the SJJPA will be terminating the San Joaquins service at Merced once the HSR EOS is operating between Merced and Bakersfield.
 SJJPA is expected to be the Operating Agency for the HSR EOS.

-Phase 3 (Madera HSR Station Full-Build Project) - Will enable the high-speed rail (HSR) station in Madera to accommodate expanded HSR operations beyond the Merced-Bakersfield California HSR EOS, to the “Valley to Valley” service to the Bay Area.
+Phase 3 (Madera HSR Station Full-Build Project) - Will support expanded HSR operations and service levels (beyond the EOS) associated with HSR Service (Bay Area to the north, Southern California to the south, or both) and subsequently Phase 1 HSR service (San Francisco to Los Angeles) at the proposed Madera HSR Station.
 This culminating phase will better connect HSR service and intercity railroad services to economic and educational centers in Madera County.
-The SJJPA has now released the Notice of Preparation (NOP) for Phase 3 to initial the formal environmental review process, with comments due by 5:00 pm on January 5, 2024.
-A draft Environmental Impact Report (EIR) for Phase 3 is currently expected to be released to the public in early 2025.
+A Draft Environmental Impact Report (EIR) for Phase 3 will be released to the public on Monday, April 14, 2025.

 For project documents of each phase of the Madera HSR Station, please see the tabs below: